gregr/dbKanren/README.md

 * define tables that use column-oriented layout
 * high-level relation persistence interface (see: Data processing)

+* stop using cells: procs should return mk syntax or opaque constraints
+  * opaque relations (their procs return (constrain (relate ,proc) ,args))
+  * interpretations (possibly for multiple evaluation strategies) should be attached to the registry dictionary, not the cell
+    * compilation will remove registry lookup overhead
+  * eliminate (constrain (retrieve ,s) ,args) and instead interpret the opaque constraint according to the evaluation strategy
 * revert to a purely functional mk interpretation with a complete search
   * safer interaction between concurrent evaluation/analysis of shared queries
   * redefine var as immutable syntax (should not include a mutable value)